phpDocumentor/phpDocumentor/docs/manual/for-users/commands/project_run.rst

     ???

 **--ignore-symlinks**
-    Tells the parser to not follow symlinks
+    Tells the parser to not follow symlinks.

 **-m|--markers[="..."]**
-    ???
+    Provide a comma-separated list of markers to parse.

 **--title[="..."]**
-    Specify a title for the documentation
+    Specify a title for the documentation.

     Title defaults to "phpDocumentor".

 **--force**
-    Ingore exceptions and continue parsing
+    Ingore exceptions and continue parsing.

 **--validate**
     ???